terranexum/OpenQuantum/README.md

 While analog computers can perform certain computations faster and more accurately than digital computers, they have limitations in terms of their precision, scalability, and complexity.
 Additionally, the principles of superposition, entanglement, and interference in classical systems are fundamentally different from their quantum counterparts, so an analogue of a quantum computer based on these principles would not have the same computational power as a true quantum computer.

-## Wave Computers - Quantum-Like Computing at Room Temperature, with Low Energy and Low Cost?
+## Wave Computers - Low Energy, Low Cost, Quantum-Like Computing at Room Temperature?

 An analogue of a quantum computer based on superposition, entanglement, and interference would likely require a combination of electronic circuitry and wave generation and manipulation techniques.